Cycling South Africa: the complete guide and itinerary (40k words!)

 Alfred Pass – part of the Karoo2Coast bike race

-There are all sorts of races, either mountain biking, road cycling or mixed terrains.
+There are all sorts of races, either mountain biking, road cycling, or mixed terrains.
 Some of the most popular cycling events in South Africa are:

 ABSA Cape Epic – March

-A rough endurance event held in March in the Western Cape.
+A rough endurance event was held in March in the Western Cape.
 Eight-days-long – 800km with a total elevation gain of 15,000m mostly gravel roads and single tracks.
 Here’s the official website.

 Cape Town Cycle Tour – March